Luke-Aaron-Hoffman/GameOfWar/README.md

 # GameOfWar
 The playing card game War created in C#

-To player, the .exe is located here: https://github.com/Luke-Aaron-Hoffman/GameOfWar/tree/master/GameOfWar/bin/Debug
+To play, the .exe is located here: https://github.com/Luke-Aaron-Hoffman/GameOfWar/tree/master/GameOfWar/bin/Debug

 # Pictures
 The images located in this GitHub show examples of some non-obvious behavior in the code.
 NOTE: While they are from older versions of the game, they function the exact same way.